Pique – Fast & accurate ChIP-Seq peak finder specifically for microbial data

 If you are still unable to get JContextExplorer to work, please see the Troubleshooting section below.

 (2) Start using the program.

 Check out the User’s Manual (linked below) and video tutorials (also linked below) to get started.

 This video covers the basics, from importing a Genomic Set to performing basic searches and drawing context trees.

 This tutorial highlights some of the advanced features available in the JContextExplorer software platform.

-If you’re working on a Mac OS X (especially 10.7 or higher), the above launch button may not work.
+If you’re working on a Mac OS X 10.6 or lower, JCE may not work.
 This may be because of your version of Java, or your security settings.
 You can change your security settings by navigating to your Applications folder -> Utilies -> Java Preferences, or to Apple -> System Preferences -> Other -> Java.
 If you version of Java is the culprit, this may offer some help: Help for Mac Users.
 If these steps still do not work, you may launch JContextExplorer from the ‘Download’ link shown above.
 In that case, you may need to change your Security settings to allow for non Mac App Store programs to run.
 To change these security settings, navigate to System Preferences -> Security and Privacy, and in the ‘General’ tab, under ‘Allow applications downloaded from:’, select ‘Anywhere’.